streck-it/InterviewEvaluation/README.md

 There is a sql script creating a table to store infromation about consultants.
 Please review this table for optimization, normalization, and consistency.

 ### [Programming Section](https://github.com/streck-it/InterviewEvaluation/tree/main/ProgrammingSection)
 The programming section contains functionality to work with employees.
-These functions are meant to not require any outside dependencies.
+These functions do not require any outside dependencies.

-The [DataSeeder.cs](https://github.com/streck-it/InterviewEvaluation/blob/main/ProgrammingSection/DataSeeder.cs) file is meant to serve as a method to generate data and give an example of what data could look like.
+The [DataSeeder.cs](https://github.com/streck-it/InterviewEvaluation/blob/main/ProgrammingSection/DataSeeder.cs) file serves as a method to generate data and give an example of what data could look like.
 The DataSeeder.cs file is not in scope and does not need to be examined.

 [Employee.cs](https://github.com/streck-it/InterviewEvaluation/blob/main/ProgrammingSection/Employee.cs) is the object representing the information about an Employee.